Journal of Economic Behavior & Organization (2023), 216: 124-135

 Work in Progress

 High-dimensional latent parameter models, such as finite mixtures and topic models, are notoriously only set identifiable, in general.
-By establishing directly verifiable conditions under which a matrix has a unique exact non-negative factorization (up to permutations), I provide sufficient conditions for point identifiability of mixture models.
+By establishing directly verifiable conditions under which a matrix has a unique exact non-negative factorization (up to permutations), I provide a sufficient condition for point identifiability of a finite mixture model under a suitable exclusion restriction.
 Since these conditions are imposed on the data matrix before factorization, they can be checked prior to estimation.
-I also show that, when the model is identifiable, approximate non-negative matrix factorization provides a consistent, likelihood-free estimator of mixture weights.
-Applications include identifiability and point estimation of topic models.
+I derive the asymptotic distribution of a statistical test of whether the proposed sufficient condition holds, and validate it with simulations.